 on your web server.
 Select your web server software from the CSR help documentation list after reading the following general points:

 General Points to remember before creating your CSR:

 - The Common Name field should be the Fully Qualified Domain Name (FQDN) or the web address for which you plan to use your Certificate, e.g. the area of your site you wish customers to connect to using SSL.
 For example, an SSL Certificate issued for comodogroup.com will not be valid for secure.comodogroup.com.
 If the web address to be used for SSL is secure.comodogroup.com, ensure that the common name submitted in the CSR is secure.comodogroup.com

 For a full list of CSR help documentation, visit our support page at https://support.comodo.com

 Our SSL Certificates are compatible with almost all popular web server software.
 If your web server software does not appear on the list, please contact firstname.lastname@example.org with full details of your webserver software and we will contact you with further instructions.

-IIS Users — Comodo also offers a free certificate management utility for IIS which helps you quickly generate a CSR then configure and install your certificate with a single click.
+Apache and IIS Users — Comodo also offers a free certificate management utility for IIS which helps you quickly generate a CSR then install your certificate.